“Democracy is freedom”

 The main media organizations hold enormous power sway.
-This is largely a bi-partisan complaint – people on the left complain about it as much as on the right.
+This is largely a bi-partisan complaint—people on the left complain about it as much as on the right.
 However, so many of these media organizations are controlled by the same powerful or wealthy individuals.
-If you google something along the lines of “mainstream media organizations by the same corporation” you’ll quickly come to the result that I am discussing.
+If you google something like “mainstream media organizations by the same corporation” you’ll quickly come to the result that I am discussing.
 50 companies owned 90% of the media in 1983, it was 6 in 2011!
 Just one, News Corp, owns the top 3 newspapers on 3 continents.
 The media has a monopoly over a ridiculous number of local stations and influential potential.
 Just think: 90% of all the things you see and read from media organizations come from the same sources.
-Not too mention, a lot of these hold power monopolies in other industries – such as internet service providers.
+Not to mention, a lot of these hold power monopolies in other industries—such as internet service providers.

 The media has put forth outright lies, numerous times.
-Whether it’s to cover-up their own falsehoods, or to simply gain more viewers to line their pockets.
+Whether it’s covering up their own falsehoods, or to simply gain more viewers to line their pockets.
 Such as using their own cameramen to align with their political agenda.
 Or using fake actors to depict war.
 This is media manipulation.

-We have people voting in this country, who do not know anything about politics.
+We have people voting in this country, who know nothing about politics.
 These people form their opinions, and inevitably their vote, on things tied to emotions or what other people tell them.
 They are sometimes called “Low-Information Voters” or “The Ignorant Voter”.
 I call them Malicious Voters.
 Let me explain with an example.
-If someone is drunk, and willing drives a car and harms a person – they are charged with malicious and willful intent.
-The driver willing knows that they could cause harm, but does it anyway.
+If someone is drunk, and willing drives a car and harms a person, they are charged with malicious and willful intent.
+The driver willingly knows that they could cause harm, but does it anyway.

 These voters are the same way.

 As an example, I’m a male.
+I don’t research childbirth.
 I don’t claim to know what childbirth is like.
 As a result, I don’t go around telling women how they should handle childbirth.
 This malicious voter shouldn’t go around telling individuals how the economy will be fixed if they know nothing about it.
-But worse this individual isn’t just telling people how to fix the economy, they’re casting a vote for the most powerful person that will assume control on this planet based on ill-informed and malicious intent.
+But worse, this individual isn’t just telling people how to fix the economy, they’re casting a vote for the most powerful person that will assume control on this planet based on ill-informed and malicious intent.

 A majority of the participants only gave the correct answer to 4 out of 23 questions.

-52% of the responses were wrong, 13% was refusal to answer or no answer.
-The questions were not difficult, and can be found here.
+52% of the responses were wrong, 13% refused to answer or no answer.
+The questions were not difficult and can be found here.
 An important notice is the following quote: “In total, the rates at which voters gave the correct answers varied from a high of 43% for Trump voters to a low of 31% for Clinton voters:

 - 43% for Trump voters.